sneekz85cat/notes/README.md

 5. Continuously learn new programming languages, frameworks, tools, libraries, best practices, algorithms, data structures, design principles, et al., to stay up-to-date with the latest technology trends.
 6. Communicate effectively with your team members, clients, or stakeholders to ensure that everyone is on the same page and working towards the common goal.
 7. Stay calm and focused under pressure, as programming can be a challenging and frustrating task at times.
 Take breaks, practice mindfulness, meditate, exercise, get enough sleep, eat well, drink water, stay hydrated, manage stress, maintain a positive attitude, believe in yourself, never give up, keep pushing forward, learn from your mistakes, grow from them, evolve as a programmer, a human being, an artist, thinker, creator, problem-solver, innovator, designer, builder, dreamer.

+# 2024-03-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Secondly, planning ahead is crucial.
+Before starting a project, think about the end goal and break it down into smaller tasks.
+Creating a plan will make it easier to stay focused and on track.
+You can use tools like Trello or Asana to help with project management and task tracking.
+These tools can help keep you organized and make sure you don't get lost in the details.
+ --
+ Lastly, staying organized is essential.
+Keep your code clean and well-documented, use version control, organize your files, follow coding standards, etc. All of these practices will contribute to a better working environment and will also make your life easier down the road.
+When you need to go back and fix a bug or add a new feature, it will be much easier if you have a well maintained codebase.